-CRISPR-Cas9-mediated genome engineering.
+The sgRNA or crRI CRISPR-Cas9-mediated genome engineering

-The sgRNA or crRNA-tracrRNA structure directs a Cas9 endonuclease to almost arbitrary DNA sequence in the genome through a user-defined 20-nt guide RNA sequence and further guides Cas9 to introduce a double-strand break (DSB) in targeted genomic DNA.
-The DSB generated by two distinct Cas9 nuclease domains is repaired by host-mediated DNA repair mechanisms.
+Cas9 to DNA sequence in the genome through a user-defined 20-nt guide RNA sequence guiding Cas9 to introduce a double-strand break (DSB) in targeted genomic DNA.
+The DSB generated by two distinct Cas9 nuclease domains is repaired by hostmediated DNA repair mechanisms.
 In the absence of a repair template, the prevalent error-prone nonhomologous end joining (NHEJ) pathway is activated and causes random indels or even substitutions at the DSB site, frequently resulting in the disruption of gene function.
-In the presence of a donor template containing a sequence of interest flanked by homology arms, the error-free homology directed repair (HDR) pathway can be initiated to create desired mutations homologous through recombination, which provides the basis for performing precise gene modification, such as gene knock-in, deletion, correction, or mutagenesis.
+In the presence of a donor template containing a sequence of interest flanked by homology arms, the error-free homology directed repair (HDR) pathway can be initiated to create desired mutations through homologous recombination.

-CRISPR-Cas9 DNA targeting can be uncoupled from cleavage activity by mutating the catalytic residues in the HNH and RuvC nuclease domains, making it a versatile platform for many other applications beyond genome editing.
+CRISPR-Cas9 DNA targeting can be uncoupled from cleavage activity by mutating the catalytic residues in the HNH and RuvC nuclease domains. making it a versatile platform for many other applications beyond genome editing.